rust-lang/book/src/ch04-01-what-is-ownership.md

 Variables live in **frames**.
 A frame is a mapping from variables to values within a single scope, such as a function.
 For example:
 * The frame for `main` at location L1 holds `n = 5`.
-* The frame for `plus_one` at L2 holds `x = 5`.
+* The frame for `plus_one` at L2 holds `x = 5`.5
 * The frame for `main` at location L3 holds `n = 5; y = 6`.

 <!-- SK: "This sequence of frames is called a stack" — this is a bit annoying because it (a) leaves out the control part of the stack, and (b) might bring in some standard stack misconceptions. -->

 Frames are organized into a **stack** of currently-called-functions.
 For example, at L2 the top frame `main` points to the called function `plus_one`.
-After a function returns, Rust deallocates (or "frees") its frame.
+After a function returns, Rust deallocates (or "frees") the function's frame.
 This sequence of frames is called a stack because the most recent frame added is always the next frame to be freed.

-> **Note:** this memory model does not fully describe how Rust actually works!
+> *Note:* this memory model does not fully describe how Rust actually works!
 As we saw earlier with the assembly code, the Rust compiler might put `n` or `x` into a register rather than a stack frame.
 But that distinction is an implementation detail that shouldn't change your understanding of safety in Rust, so we can focus on the simpler case of frame-only variables.

-When a variable is read from a frame, its value is copied out.
+When an expression reads a variable, the variable's value is copied out of its frame.
 For example, if we run this program:

 ```rust
 # fn main() {